-- pinMode() configures a pin for use as a digital input, not analog input.
+- pinMode() sets up a pin for use as a digital input, not analog input.

-- When analogRead() is called, it always reconfigures the Analog Pin for “input”.
+- When calling analogRead(), it reconfigures the Analog Pin for “input.”

 Analog Output (PWM)

-With the release of the Arduino IDE 1.0.1, a new mode was added to pinMode() called INPUT_PULLUP.
-This is important because while this very useful state was added, the default behavior of pinMode()’s INPUT also changed.
-In case you are porting code or still using an older version of the Arduino Library, here is how the behavior works (and changed).
+The Arduino IDE 1.0.1 added a new pinMode() mode: INPUT_PULLUP.
+Adding this mode changed the default behavior of pinMode()’s INPUT.
+In case you are porting code or still using an older version of the Arduino library, here is what changed.